 Drunk Driving Penalties

-We are your local Waukesha DUI Lawyers.
+We are your local Waukesha DUI Defense Lawyers.
 Even a first time OWI offense can mean serious penalties.
 Drunk driving penalties in Wisconsin can include costly fines, jail time, license revocation, alcohol treatment, probation and installation of an ignition interlock device.
 In some cases, mandatory minimum sentencing is required.
 This means that a judge has absolutely no discretion and must sentence a minimum number of years in jail.

 Wisconsin OWI/DWI laws have become stricter.
 That is why you need an experienced and aggressive Wisconsin OWI defense attorney to effectively defend you and be there for you every step of the way.
 At Huppertz & Powers, S.C., our Wisconsin drunk driving penalties attorneys have more than 40 combined years of experience defending people throughout southeastern Wisconsin.